yenisbel/building_tower/README.md

 ## Game Rule
 The following are the default game rule:

-* In every game player starts with 1 base for the tower.
-Every time a block is dropped player(using the enter key); game ends when tower top the sky limit.
+* In every game player starts with a red block as a base for the tower and a pendulum with a yellow block to release.

+* Player can realeased a block using the enter key.

 * Player is rewarded with points that can range from 100 to 10 for every stacked blocks.
 The range of points is calculated based on the tower base coordenates(position x).
 If a block is stacked pefectly on top of the previous one and align with the base position as well, then player rewarded with 100 points instead.